ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 > We had already fixed the bug when you reported the issue to us and started a mitigation job.
 However, your report highlighted our timeframe as an issue in the mitigation process, and now we're working on improving and expediting that work.
 > While we had already fixed the bug when you reported the issue to us and started a cleanup process, your report led us to improve the process for a quicker full remediation.

-Facebook gave a $1000 bounty for the report but the bounty claim URL came out as `%BUGCROWD_CLAIM_URL_DO_NOT_EDIT%`.
-I let them know but haven't gotten reply yet. :(
+~~Facebook gave a $1000 bounty for the report but the bounty claim URL came out as `%BUGCROWD_CLAIM_URL_DO_NOT_EDIT%`.
+I let them know but haven't gotten reply yet. :(~~

+Facebook paid a $1000 bounty for the report that was paid out on Bugcrowd.

 19APR19 - Reported bug to Facebook Whitehat Report #10157074538798744.